mockito/mockito-testng/README.md

 </dependency>
 ```

-For latest version, see the [release notes](/docs/release-notes.md).
+For latest version, see the [releases](https://github.com/mockito/mockito-testng/releases).

 ## Usage